AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 10. Coordinating with Readiness and Plans to ensure completeness of information for awards program.

 **Deliverables:**
-1. Creation of GMC flight roster NLT ??
-January 2023.
+1. Creation of Draft Spring 2023 PMT Schedule NLT 04 January 2023.
-2. Creation of Draft Spring 2023 PMT Schedule NLT 04 January 2023
+2. Creation of GMC flight roster NLT 16 January 2023.
+3. Deliver Semester Overview and Expectations Brief on LLAB 1.
-3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+4. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
-4. Report CSQ accountability to CSQ/CC at the beginning of every PMT event.
+5. Report CSQ accountability to CSQ/CC at the beginning of every PMT event.
-5. Coordinate CSQ accountability with Trainers and submit Accountability Tracker NLT EOD Sunday to OFC, will be established as part of POC Teams workflow.
+6. Coordinate CSQ accountability with Trainers and submit Accountability Tracker NLT EOD Sunday to OFC, will be established as part of POC Teams workflow.
-6. Selecting and notifying LLAB presenters NLT two weeks prior to the week of execution.
+7. Selecting and notifying LLAB presenters NLT two weeks prior to the week of execution.
-7. Update OFC on Training status and Cadet Report Card trends during staff meetings.
+8. Update OFC on Training status and Cadet Report Card trends during staff meetings.
 (UTM)
-8. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).
+9. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

 ### Flight Trainer (345 CSQ/TOFT) – C/Capt Cam Ellis, C/Capt Kosta Stavridis
 **Function:** Trains, leads, and mentors AS100, AS200, AS250, and AS500 cadets during PMT.